 To ensure that sprite atlases are not duplicated, check that all sprites tagged into the same sprite atlas are assigned to the same AssetBundle.

 Due to heavy device fragmentation in the Android ecosystem, it is often necessary to compress textures into several different formats.
 While all Android devices support ETC1, ETC1 does not support textures with alpha channels.
 Should an application not require OpenGL ES 2 support, the cleanest way to solve the problem is to use ETC2, which is supported by all Android OpenGL ES 3 devices.

-At runtime, support for the different texture compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimised for fast Texture sampling.
+At runtime, support for the different texture compression3D Graphics hardware requires Textures to be compressed in specialized formats which are optimized for fast Texture sampling.
 More info

 See in Glossary formats can be detected using the SystemInfo.SupportsTextureFormat API.
 This information should be used to select and load the AssetBundle Variant containing textures compressed in a supported format.